boubou77c/ReqInstaller/README.md

 My discord : .bou_bou_

-## Screenshots
+## 📸Screenshots📸
 It looks like that :

 Yes, it is too bright, but I think to create a dark theme

 with simpler colors.
-But pink it is a good color, is not it ?
+But pink it is a good color, is not it ?🌹

 ![App Screenshot](exemple.png)